nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture-introduction.md

 ## Cluster Basics
 Setting up a Nuxeo cluster consists in answering two main constraint types, independently or in combination:
-1. **Scalability** - My setup has to scale easily without sacrificing performances to adapt to a varying load.
+1. **Scalability** - The setup has to scale easily without sacrificing performances to adapt to a varying load.
-1. **High Availability** - When something goes wrong, I should be able to restore service quickly, losing as little data as possible in the process.
+1. **High Availability** - When something goes wrong, you should be able to restore service quickly, losing as little data as possible in the process.

 In order to scale out and provide high availability (HA), Nuxeo provides a simple clustering solution.
 When cluster mode is enabled, you can have several Nuxeo server nodes connected to the same components, and you can then simply add more Nuxeo server nodes if you need to serve more requests.